-The carrying amounts of bank overdrafts, bankers' acceptance, invoice financing, short term revolving credits and short term loans approximate fair values due to the relatively short term maturities of these financial liabilities.
+The carrying amounts of bank overdrafts, bankers' acceptance, invoice financing and short term revolving credits approximate fair values due to the relatively short term maturities of these financial liabilities.

 The carrying amounts of long term floating rate loans approximate their fair values as the loans will be re-priced to market interest rate on or near reporting date.